flag Germany Germany: Tax system

 Paid taxes are deductible, except for corporation tax, trade tax, and the VAT on most non-deductible expenses.
 Fines and penalties are not deductible.
 The deductibility of certain royalty payments to related parties has limitations.
 Payments to foreign affiliates can be deducted, provided the amounts are at "arm’s length".

-According to the German Research Allowance Act (Forschungszulagengesetz), a tax-free subsidy of 25% of salaries and wages for certain R&D purposes shall be guaranteed up to a limit of EUR 500,000/year (until 30 June 2026).
+According to the German Research Allowance Act (Forschungszulagengesetz), a tax-free subsidy of 25% of salaries and wages for certain R&D purposes shall be guaranteed up to a limit of EUR 1 million/year (until 30 June 2026).
+Furthermore, the maximum assessment basis for eligible expenses incurred after March 27, 2024, has been increased to EUR 10,000,000.
+This results in a maximum R&D allowance of EUR 2,500,000 per year, or EUR 3,500,000 for certain small and medium-sized enterprises.

 Other Corporate Taxes